artalar/reatom/docs/src/content/docs/core.md

 #### `ctx.schedule`

-To archive [atomicity](/general/what-is-state-manager#state) each update (action call / atom mutation) starts complex batch operation, which trying to optimize your updates and collect them to new immutable [log](#ctx.subscribe-log-API) of new immutable caches snapshot.
-If some computation throw an error (like `can't use property of undefined`) whole updates will be canceled, otherwise new caches will be merged to context internal `caches` weak map.
-To archive pureness of computations and ability to cancel it all side-effects should be called separately in different queue, after all computation.
-Here is `schedule` come, it accept effect callback and returns a promise which will be resolved after effect call or rejected if transaction will fall.
+To achieve [atomicity](/general/what-is-state-manager#state), each update (action call / atom mutation) starts a complex batch operation, which tries to optimize your updates and collect them into a new immutable [log](#ctx.subscribe-log-API) of new immutable cache snapshots.
+If some computation throws an error (like `can't use property of undefined`) the whole update will be canceled, otherwise the new caches will be merged into the context internal `caches` weak map.
+To achieve purity of computations and the ability to cancel them, all side-effects should be called separately in a different queue, after all computations.
+This is where `schedule` comes in; it accepts an effect callback and returns a promise which will be resolved after the effect call or rejected if the transaction fails.

 ```ts
 const fetchData = action((ctx) => {